 Writing that transcends all of these factors is what I hope to put forth in the world, even though a consensus of opinion about its merits might not occur until well after I'm gone.

-I believe that whatever ultimately happens is bigger than me - that the end result of artistic efforts is unknowable by anyone - and so
+I believe that whatever ultimately happens is bigger than me - that the end result of artistic efforts is unknowable by anyone - and so the joy I get from the creative process, from taking artistic risks, is the only payoff I should expect.

 If a typhoon comes, I'm screwed.
 But I do have oars.
 And making it across the ocean is only possible if I keep rowing.